All Projects

 Immerseum · AR Museum Experience

-Immerseum is an AR museum experience built for Meta Quest 3 that lets visitors interact with exhibits through spatial overlays, voice-guided tours, and haptic feedback.
-The system delivers a tactile and informative museum journey that enhances engagement and accessibility.
+Immerseum is an AR museum experience prototype designed around Meta Quest 3 that explores how visitors might interact with exhibits through spatial overlays, voice-guided tours, and haptic feedback concepts.
+The aim was to make museum visits feel more personal and immersive for a wider range of visitors.

 Institution Birmingham City University